|Back to Back Issues Page|

 InflammationWhat is important to know from all this science is the body utilizes the immune response, "inflammation", to protect itself from stressors.

-In people with Celiac Disease, Non-celiac Gluten Sensitivity, Gluten Ataxia or a wheat allergy, the body recognizes gliadin, a toxic prolamine in the protein structure of gluten found in wheat, rye and barley grains, is recognized by the body as foreign invader, a potential life threatening stressor.
+In people with Celiac Disease, Non-celiac Gluten Sensitivity, Gluten Ataxia or a wheat allergy, the body recognizes gliadin, a toxic prolamine in the protein structure of gluten found in wheat, rye and barley grains, is recognized by the body as a foreign invader, a potential life threatening stressor.